Griswold cast iron skillet. Simple identification guide using logos.

 • The size number on the base of the skillet moved from the 6 o’clock to 12 o’clock position.

-• Erie is placed below the Griswold logo.
-From 1880-1907 the word Erie is placed at 12 o’clock.
+• The word Erie is below the Griswold logo.
+The early Erie skillets have the marking at 12 o’clock.

 • The pattern number moved from the center of the skillet to 6 o’clock on the skillet to make room for the Griswold circle cross logo.